Education and Schools in Argentina

 International schools in Argentina

 There are also a number of international schools in Argentina, particularly in larger cities such as Cordoba and Buenos Aires.
 These schools are called colleges.
-They are generally private and a monthly fee is paid.
+They are generally private and require payment of fees.
 Colleges follow international curricula, mostly the British, American or International Baccalaureate (IB).
 However, there are also schools that follow German, Japanese and French curricula.

 Homeschooling in Argentina